Manuel-Steinberg/Audit/Design.md

 - [ ] do A/B-Testing
 - [ ] use `fieldset`to group controls
 - [ ] use labels for every input field
+- [ ] reduce number of required fields
 - [ ] use neutral color for neutral actions, e.g. Cancel button
 - [ ] use tranparency instead of greyout disabled buttons
 - [ ] keep a good contrast always